 Examples of this phenomenon are the following sentences:

 (3) Seeing you there caused Bill to wonder.

-The infinitival constructions in these three sentences and the gerundive construction in the sentence (3) are the residue of more complete sentences which have been embedded and systematically altered.
+The infinitival constructions in these three sentences and the gerundive construction in sentence (3) are the residue of more complete sentences which have been embedded and systematically altered.
 A speaker of English will ordinarily have no difficulty in, identifying the implicit initial Noun Phrase of the embedded sentences.

-For example, the deleted Noun Phrase in the sentence (1) must be “John.”
-The deleted Noun Phrase in the Sentential Complement of the sentence (2) is “Bill.”
+For example, the deleted Noun Phrase in sentence (1) must be “John.”
+The deleted Noun Phrase in the Sentential Complement of sentence (2) is “Bill.”
 Finally, the deleted Noun Phrase in both the gerundive and infinitival Sentential Compliments of the sentence (3) is “Bill. ” Two conclusions may be drawn from these observations.

 First, the identified Noun Phrases must be present in the structure underlying the example sentences, in the “deep structure” in Chomsky’s sense.
 Second, the identity of these Noun Phrases with some Noun Phrase in the Main Sentence is a necessary condition for deletion.
 It is also apparent, however, that this identity relation is not a sufficient condition for deletion since the distribution of the relevant Noun Phrase in the Main Sentence relative to the Sentential Complement is variable.
 Thus, a sufficient condition for determining the deletion must specify which Noun Phrase in the Main Sentence must be identical to the initial Noun Phrase of the Sentential Complement in order for the deletion to proceed.